Doctor Who series 14: Soundtrack

 In June 2025, composer Murray Gold commented on the release of the related soundtrack, and that there would likely be "one big music dump" for the soundtracks of the tenth series, 2023 specials, fourteenth series and fifteenth series.

+In February 2026, Gold appeared on "The Whoniverse Show" to discuss the soundtracks for the 2023 specials and following two series, stating that the release window would "be 2026 I think.
+Hopefully all three."